 The Rabaul Navy POW Compound was located in the W. R. Carpenters building on Malaguna Avenue at Rabaul in East New Britain Province (ENBP) in Papua New Guinea (PNG).
 Also known as the "81st Naval Guard Unit POW Camp" or "Keibitai POW Camp" or "Japanese Navy POW Camp at Rabaul" or "Navy POW Camp Rabaul" or "Rabaul Naval Prison Camp"

-This building was the W. R. Carpenters building, the company headquarters and trade store serving Rabaul.
+The W. R. Carpenters building was built prewar and used as the company headquarters and as a trade store serving Rabaul.

 During January 1942, occupied by the Japanese.
 Immediately, this building became the headquarters for Keibitai (Naval Special Police) of the Imperial Japanese Navy (IJN), 8th Base Force (Eighth Base Force) 81st Naval Guard Unit (81st Naval Garrison Unit).